 When looking for the most suitable smoothie maker for your needs, check the number of speed settings it has and whether there are pulse and crush functions.
 Your options will range from manual, dial-type speed settings to buttons pre-programmed for blending different types of foods.
 Programmed settings often include things like general blending, crushing ice, grinding nuts, a chopping function for salsa and more.

-Don’t assume that your purchase will include everything pictured in the product page’s images.
-Always check what comes with the model you choose before buying, but for the most part, you’ll receive the motor base (with a power cord), a blending pitcher and a lid.
-Some lids have a removable center cap that can double as a small measuring cup, which is handy for letting steam out while blending soup.
+Don’t assume that your purchase will include everything pictured in the product page’s images; always check what comes with the model you choose before buying.
+For the most part, you’ll receive the motor base (with a power cord), a blending pitcher and a lid.
+Some lids have a removable center cap that can double as a small measuring cup, which is handy for letting steam out while blending hot mixtures like soup.

 Things that may or may not be included are a tamper, an extra pitcher, a travel cup with a lid and a recipe booklet.
 Blenders that offer extra functions, such as grating and chopping, should also include the accessories required for these tasks.

 There’s really no way to get around the fact that blenders are pretty noisy appliances, regardless of what you’re blending.
 If this is a significant concern for you, look specifically for low-noise blenders that offer noise suppression technology.
 These generally feature a specially designed cooling system that will reduce the noise, but not eliminate it entirely.